Voultapher/Vool/README.md

 ## Running the tests

 Easiest way is to download the entire project, compile it and take a look at main() in Source.cpp.

-Make sure that the main folder is included, so that the unit tests can include the needed header.
+Make sure that the main folder is included, so that the unit tests can include the needed header files.

-### Features
+## Features

-#Vool.h
+###Vool.h
 A small collection of meta programming utilities and AritmeticStruct, a heterogeneous matrix.

 ```